Declan Bennett

 Declan William Bennett (born 20 March 1981) is an English singer-songwriter, actor and playwright.
-He gained prominence as a member of the band Point Break, before going on to perform on London's West End and as a solo musician.
+He gained prominence as a member of the band Point Break, before going on to be a solo musician.
 He is known on screen for his roles as Charlie Cotton in the soap opera EastEnders and Jonathan Roberts in the ITV series The Long Call.

+Bennett is a noted stage actor performing on Broadway in the musicals Rent and Moulin Rouge.
+He's also performed on various London stages in productions of Once in the original West End cast, Jesus Christ Superstar, Carousel, and Natasha, Pierre & The Great Comet of 1812.

 Early life and education

 Bennett was born in Coventry and has an older brother Kieran.
 Like his EastEnders character, Bennett is of Irish descent; his mother Rose is from Westmeath, and his paternal grandparents are from Dublin and Wexford.
 Bennett attended Christ the King Primary School in Coundon and then Cardinal Newman Catholic School and Community College.

 Career

 Early ventures

 As a teenager, Bennett performed with the Belgrade Youth Theatre and the Coventry Youth Operetta Group (YOG) Coventry, including appearances in Willy Russell's Our Day Out in September 1996, and in Boy Band, which featured a number of his own compositions.
 He also performed with the National Youth Music Theatre, in The Kissing-Dance 1999.